-In contrast to most related work~\cite{vasiljevic2020neural}, our learnable axisymmetric camera model can be fully differentiable without using the softmax approximation.
+In contrast to the most related work~\cite{vasiljevic2020neural}, our learnable axisymmetric camera model is fully differentiable without the softmax approximation.
 Hence, end-to-end learning can be achieved without adjusting the hyperparameters during training.
 In addition, we provide supervision for the estimated depth images by using a photo-realistic simulator and robot trajectories from the dataset.
-As a result, our method can accurately estimate depth from low-resolution spherical images.
+As a result, our method can accurately estimate the depth from low-resolution spherical images.